misterwalter/pipeline-writer/README.md

 # pipeline-writer
-*As much mediocre fiction as you could possibly ask for*
+*As much fiction as you could possibly ask for*

-This is an experimental script that I put together to see if I could get AI to write a novel.
+This is an experimental tool that I put together to see if I could get AI to write a novel.
 It technically does that, but I am compelled by honor to be clear from the start that it does not write good novels, rather it tends towards pretentious and repetitive novellas, which is still pretty cool IMO.
-If you try to use this to generate slop to sell or otherwise spread around the internet, you will be making the world a worse place and you will not get any money from the exercise.
 I haven't let any of my "real" writing near this, and once you experiment with it, I suspect you will understand why.

 All that said, I learned a lot of interesting and fun lessons from the process, so I wanted to share this to share those lessons!

 ## Requirements
 Before running this script, ensure you have the following:
 - Python 3.x: Standard installation.
-- Ollama: Must be installed and running locally (ollama serve).
+- Ollama: Must be installed and running locally.
 - RAM: This is extremely memory-intensive.
 The recommended model requires approximately 60GB of RAM.
-It will likely fail or crash on systems with less memory.
+It will likely fail or crash on systems with less memory, or if you try to use smaller models.
 - Network: An internet connection is required initially to download the model weights.
 Note that the initial download for the recommended model will be quite slow as it is massive.
 However once the pieces are in place there is no need for an ongoing internet connection.
 - Requests Library: Install via pip install requests.